 Welcome emails and cart abandonment emails are the best examples of follow up emails and here are a few email examples of brands that have done it right.

-This retargeting email for an abandoned cart by United By Blue is bold and minimal in design.
-It conveys the message in the headline and the email doesn’t have any other copy in the email.
-They have provided the cart and have given a CTA to check out and make the purchase.
+This retargeting email for an abandoned cart by Javy is bold and minimal in design.
+It conveys the message clearly in the headline itself.
+They have neatly listed out the items in the abandoned cart and have given a CTA to check out and make the purchase

-This email by GoDaddy is a welcome email giving out the necessary information for the user to get started with the service.
-This follow up will ensure a better response as the user is new to the app and has a fresh approach to the brand, this will determine their relationship with the brand.
+This email by Shopify is a welcome email giving out the necessary information for the user to get started with the service.
+This follow-up will ensure a better response as the user is new to the app and has a fresh approach to the brand.

 Take a look at your email list; there’s a good chance that the number of mobile users is more than desktop ones.
 In such a scenario, it becomes very important to make sure your email is optimized to view on every browser and device.
 A responsive email is bound to increase your response rate.
 How?
 If you open an email on your phone only to realize that it is not rendering properly on your phone, would you make an effort to log into your desktop or laptop to check on the same email?
 Or would you like to zoom in and out on your email and take the pain of locating the CTA in a desktop view email on the phone?
 Unlikely, right?